 What’s in it for you?
-Refereeing is a great way for high school kids to learn the laws of soccer and to make some money while they are doing it.
+Refereeing is a great way for anyone to learn the laws of soccer and to make some money while doing it.
 It’s also a great way for adults to stay fit and connected to their game, community, and club.
 Previous playing experience is not required.
-To start refereeing, you must be at least 13 years or older and successfully complete all parts of a referee clinic to get certified.
+To start refereeing, you must be at least 13 years or older and successfully complete all parts of a referee clinic as well as other U.S. Soccer required trainings to get certified.

 Learning the laws of the game